01 of 02

 - Use a design wall or other flat surface to arrange the 30 quilt blocks into six rows, each row with five blocks (the illustration on page 1 has been turned on its side, so it is six blocks across and five down -- the same layout).

 - View the quilt from a distance.
 Do you like the color arrangement, or should some blocks be moved around?
 Rearrange the blocks as desired and check again.
-Leave the room for awhile.
+Leave the room for a while.
 Do you still like the layout when you return?
 Shift blocks around until you're happy with the appearance.

 - Sew blocks in each row together.
 Press seam allowances in adjoining rows in opposite directions and then join the rows.
 Press the quilt top.

 - Cut (4) 2-1/2" x selvage width strips for the borders.
-Use my quilt border instructions to measure correct border lengths, beginning with the two borders on the longest edge so that each can be cut from a single strip of fabric.
+Use our quilt border instructions to measure correct border lengths, beginning with the two borders on the longest edge so that each can be cut from a single strip of fabric.

 - Align and sew borders to the two long edges as explained.